rumkin/plant/readme.md

 ### Plant Type

-Plant is the handlers configuration tool.
+Plant is the handlers configuration and flow manipulation instrument.
 It allow to specify execution order, define routes and set uncaught error handler.
 It has no readable props.

 ### Plant.constuctor()
 ```text